briandrum/codes.forchagrin.com/_chapters/chapter-1143-signs.md

 3. _(c)_ **Ground Signs.**

-    1. _(1)_ In addition to those signs permitted in [Section 1143.06(a)][], one additional ground sign shall be permitted for each lot with a frontage of at least 120 feet measured along the line providing principal access to the building(s) on such lot.
+    1. _(1)_ In addition to those signs permitted in [Section 1143.06(a)][CF Section 1143.06(a)], one additional ground sign shall be permitted for each lot with a frontage of at least 120 feet measured along the line providing principal access to the building(s) on such lot.
 The minimum spacing between ground signs on the same lot shall be twenty- five feet.

     2. _(2)_ Ground signs shall be twenty square feet or less in area and six feet or less above finished grade in height except that a ground sign